 Why have we done this?

-Our decision to remove egress fees is rooted from the original promise of cloud computing: flexibility and freedom.
+Our decision to remove egress fees is rooted in the original promise of cloud computing: flexibility and freedom.
 It embodies the ability to tap into virtually limitless computing resources on demand, without being tethered to rigid, on-premises infrastructure.
 Companies would finally be unshackled from the constraints of legacy systems, free to innovate and scale as their needs evolve.

 The corrosive impact of egress fees